 "But we stopped at the hot springs!
 We are in the Yukon camping tonight and we saw three bears.
 Awesome ride today."

-Emily: "I'm still riding along and trying to stay warm with Joe Bee and many others.
+Emily: "I'm still riding along and trying to stay warm.
 My highlight of the day was seeing three bears within a mile apart from each other!
 Only fear is getting taken away by a mosquito!"

 On the Highway from Fort Nelson BC to Watson Lake, Yukon.
 Now heading for Whitehorse.